 Detection of Electronic Mines, Timers, and Fuses Through Electromagnetic Interference Signatures and Stimulated Emissions

-X. Ye et al., "Detection of Electronic Mines, Timers, and Fuses Through Electromagnetic Interference Signatures and Stimulated Emissions," Proceedings of SPIE, SPIE -- The International Society for Optical Engineering, Jun 2003.
+X. Ye et al., "Detection of Electronic Mines, Timers, and Fuses Through Electromagnetic Interference Signatures and Stimulated Emissions," Proceedings of Detection and Remediation Technologies for Mines and Minelike Targets V (2000, Orlando, FL), vol. 4038, pp. 66 - 77, SPIE -- The International Society for Optical Engineering, Jun 2000.

 Electrical and Computer Engineering

 Bombs (Ordnance); Electromagnetic Wave Interference; Finite Difference Method; Mathematical Models; Radar Measurement; Stimulated Emission; Time Domain Analysis; Timing Circuits; Electronic Fuse; Electronic Mines; Electronic Timers; Radio Frequency Irradiation; Radar Target Recognition; Electronics; Explosives

 International Standard Serial Number (ISSN)

 © 2000 SPIE -- The International Society for Optical Engineering, All rights reserved.